Farmhouse Sink

 I decided to purchase the traditional Rohl Shaws Fireclay Farmhouse Sink because of its beautiful curves, thick frame and the classic blue emblem that reminds me of my grandma’s crocks.

-This Fireclay sink is very heavy {weighing in at over 160 pounds}, and thick, making it feel substantial, and has imperfections to perfection.
+This Fireclay sink is very heavy {weighing in at over 160 pounds}, and thick, making it feel substantial, and has soft, natural movement to the glaze.
 Rather than being 100% smooth, there are beautiful variations.

 I’ve already spoken about the beauty and the classic and warm look these vintage inspired apron front farmhouse sinks can bring to your kitchen.